-Financial institutions and newcomers alike are keen to drive innovation.
-Startups and especially unicorns are great innovators and help to improve the local talent pool.
-Melbourne is home to more than 330 fintech start-ups, and by the end of 2020, there were five homegrown fintech unicorns headquartered in Melbourne, collectively valued at over US$30 billion and ranked among the world's top 100 fintech companies.
+Melbourne is home to more than 330 fintech start-ups, and five homegrown fintech unicorns headquartered in Melbourne, collectively valued at over US$30 billion and ranked among the world's top 100 fintech companies.

-- MYOB (business online accounting software est. valuation US$1.3 billion)
+- MYOB (business online accounting software est. valuation US$2.1 billion)

-In 2019, the A$3.8 billion Australian fintech sector1 saw 252 per cent growth in fintech investment.
-Frost and Sullivan estimated growth between 2015-20 to be 76.3 per cent per annum and with more than 40 per cent of consumers yet to become fintech adopters the market is predicted to grow further to $18 billion by 20301.
+In 2019 alone the A$3.8 billion Australian fintech sector1 saw 252 per cent growth in fintech investment.
+With more than 40 per cent of consumers yet to become fintech adopters the market is predicted to grow further to $18 billion by 20301.

 Here are some of Australia’s notable attributes: